 OVER 18,000 WORN AMERICAN FLAGS PROPERLY RETIRED

-For the third year in a row, in honor of Flag Day, Big Y collected worn, torn, faded, or badly soiled American Flags for proper retirement.
-This year, from May 22 – June 11, Big Y collected 8,304 American flags for proper retirement.
-The American owned supermarket chain collected 5,649 worn American flags last year.
-All worn flags were delivered to local Boy Scouts, American Legions, VFW's, and military organizations to ensure proper retirement with dignity and respect.
+For the fourth year in a row, in honor of Flag Day, Big Y collected worn, torn, faded, or badly soiled American Flags for proper retirement from May 21 to June 10.
+The American owned supermarket chain has collected almost 18,700 worn American flags since the program began.
+All worn flags were delivered to local Boy Scouts, American Legions, VFW’s, and military organizations to ensure proper retirement with dignity and respect.
 All Big Y locations, including Fresh Acres and Table & Vine, had special receptacles for accepting the worn flags.

 The collecting organizations will hold a special flag retirement ceremony that conforms to the United States Flag Code.
 "United States Federal Law provides that 'The Flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.'
 (36 U.S.C.
 176(k)) The burning symbolizes purification and rebirth when performed during a ceremony.
 After a final tribute, a flag is cut in 13 strips that represent the original 13 colonies, and the 50 stars to pay homage to the 50 states.
 The strips are then respectively placed on a fire.
 The ashes are then collected and buried after the Pledge of Allegiance is recited and a moment of silence is observed.

 Flag Day was established in 1916 by President Woodrow Wilson.
 It is celebrated every year on June 14 to observe the adoption of the first national flag in 1777.
 Big Y proudly displays the American Flag outside of every location.